emqx/emqx-docs/en_US/data-integration/data-bridge-rabbitmq.md

 8. Click **Create** to finish the creation of the data bridge.

    A confirmation dialog will appear and ask if you like to create a rule using this data bridge, you can click **Create Rule** to continue creating rules to specify the data to be saved into RabbitMQ.
-You can also create rules by following the steps in [Create a Rule for RabbitMQ Data Bridge](#create-a-rule-for-rabbitmq-data-bridge).
+For detailed steps, refer to [Create a Rule for RabbitMQ Data Bridge](#create-a-rule-for-rabbitmq-data-bridge).

 Now the RabbitMQ data bridge should appear in the data bridge list (**Data Integration -> Data Bridge**) with **Resource Status** as Connected.
 You can continue to create a rule to forward data to the new RabbitMQ bridge.